Welcome to the Department of Pesticide Regulation

 (3) Be removed within three days after the end of the restricted entry interval and before any entry prohibited during a restricted entry interval.

-(e) When a pesticide product with the signal word "DANGER" on the label, or a minimal exposure pesticide listed in Section 6790, is being applied to a field through an irrigation system, signs shall be posted in the manner specified in (d).
+(e) When a pesticide product with the signal word "DANGER" on the label, or a minimal exposure pesticide listed in section 6790, is being applied to a field through an irrigation system, signs shall be posted in the manner specified in (d).
 These signs shall contain the following:

 (1) An octagon stop sign symbol at least eight inches in diameter containing the word "STOP" in English;